nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `help`

-### Adding a person: `add`
+### Adding a contact: `add`

-Adds a person to the address book. (labels do not need to be in order, NICKNAME is optional)
+Adds a contact to the address book. (labels do not need to be in order, NICKNAME is optional)

 Format:
 * `add n/NAME th/TELEGRAM_HANDLE e/EMAIL s/STUDENT_STATUS r/ROLE nn/NICKNAME`